imldresden/STRAIDE/Software/Clients/JS/readme.md

 `0x02` - Reset Elements' Color (aka turn off all lights)

 ## Request Information
-For many client applications it is necessary to know some information about the Kinetic Sculpture.
+For many client applications it is necessary to know some information about STRAIDE.
 The `SCIInfoType` defines all potential information that can be requested.
 Currently it supports `DIM, DIAMETER, RESOLUTION, STEPSPERM, MAXSTEPS`.

 ```js
 sciclient.getInformation(SCIInfoType.DIM, function(data){